Sanctuary Hosting finds short to long term hosting placements for destitute migrants and refugees.

 In 2016 Sanctuary Hosting, along with the British Red Cross and Citizens Advice Reading, won funding from the Big Lottery to provide support to refugees and vulnerable migrants across the Thames Valley.

 In 2017 Sanctuary Hosting became a registered UK charity.

-Sanctuary Hosting currently has 74 hosts and has offered almost 10,000 nights of accommodation for those most in need.
+Sanctuary Hosting currently has 76 hosts and has over 10,000 nights of accommodation for those most in need.